 - Indication of level of proficiency in Spanish, Portuguese or other Latin American or Caribbean official language.
 (Candidates who wish to do a transnational or Latin American and Caribbean Studies concentration must pass a language proficiency examination before graduation.)

 - Academic writing sample (not to exceed 30 pages).

 Three letters of recommendation from former teachers and/or advisors that attest to the applicant's past academic achievement and promise in the program.

 Official transcripts of all past post-secondary academic course work.

 If English is not your primary language and you plan to obtain a Teaching Assistantship, you are required to submit the TOEFL examination (minimum overall score of 550 for the paper-based test or 79 for the internet-based test) or the IELTS (minimum overall band score of 6.5)

-- The GRE is recommended but not required for entrance to the MA program in Latina/o and Latin American Studies.
+- The GRE is not required nor taken into consideration in deciding admissions into the MA program in Latina/o and Latin American Studies.

 Due dates for admission to MA program and financial aid differ.
 For fall admission to the MA program, the deadline for complete applications is July 28th.
 Priority consideration for Graduate Assistantships (with tuition waivers) awarded through El Instituto will be given to applications submitted by January 15.

 Financial Aid & Research Funding

 Graduate Assistantships are normally only awarded by El Instituto for the full academic year.
 Information about other financial aid options is also available on the Financial Aid website.

 Students are also competitively eligible for travel and research fellowships to support the research they need to do for their thesis papers.
 These funding competitions include: